-- There are too many dogs already, we should not be adding to them with mix breed mongrels
+- There are too many dogs already, we should not be adding mongrels.

-- Pomskies are a travesty because there are no good reasons to ever breed two purebred dogs from different breeds
+- There are no good reasons to ever breed two different purebred dogs.

 The facts about mixed breeding

-How much you pay for a puppy is between you and your breeder, and between your breeder and the tax authorities.
+How much you pay for a puppy is between you and your breeder.

-You can, for example, pay a small fortune for a Bulldog puppy in terrible health, and destined for a lifetime of breathing difficulties and veterinary care.
+You can, for example, pay a small fortune for a Bulldog puppy in terrible health.

 As you will discover when you attempt to insure it.